 Please refer to the University Student Handbook for information related to the responsibilities and expectations of conduct for students at KCOM.

-Orientation begins July 9, 2018 for the Class of 2022.
-The White Coat Ceremony is held Saturday, July 14, 2018.
-A detailed schedule is provided by the Admissions Department.
+Orientation traditionally begins mid-July each year.
+The White Coat Ceremony is held on Saturday following orientation week.
+A detailed schedule is provided to all accepted students by the Admissions Department in early spring.

 Required attendance activities are denoted on the student calendar.
 Review the University Catalog for policies about student absences.